virtualmin/virtualmin.com/content/docs/faq.md

 - Default home directory permissions can be controlled in **System ⇾ Users and Groups: Configuration ⇾ Home directory options** page.
 - Permissions for files in the "public_html" directory can be set in **System Settings ⇾ Server Templates: Edit Server Template / Website for domain** using the **Permissions on website subdirectory** option.
 {{< note "Changes made in templates only apply to newly created virtual servers."
 "Note:" "notification" >}}

+> ##### When I use **Manage Virtual Server ⇾ Switch To Server's Admin**, is there a way to return without logging out?

+When you use that option, you become that user.
+For security reasons, there’s no way to switch back.
+Allowing it could let users trick the system into becoming the *root* user, which would be a big security risk.

 ### Packages and web apps upgrades